-FBME has two specially-designed buildings for undergraduate and postgraduate teaching, learning and research.
+FBME has two buildings specially-designed for postgraduate teaching and research.
 The administration and academic offices are located in the Satellite Building (V01) which is situated in Taman Universiti.
 The Cluster Building (T02), on the other hand, is located inside the main campus.
-The biomedical engineering and equine science programmes are located at V01 and the biology and industrial biology programmes are located at T02.
+Biomedical engineering programmes and research mostly concentrated at V01 and the biology and industrial biology programmes and research are mostly located at T02.